 By understanding his nonprofit’s value proposition and tailoring his communication for each donor, Ashish has managed to create reliable revenue streams — including crowdfunding campaigns, individual donors, and corporate giving — in the most difficult of contexts.

-Mistake 4: Undervaluing Your Existing Network
+Mistake 4: Undervaluing your existing network

 Fundraisers often undervalue their existing network.
 They believe that the only way to secure more funding or larger gifts is to reach out to a new group of people, instead of tapping into their existing network first.
 This results in missed opportunities and prevents you from building deeper connections with funders who have already supported you in some way.